Hong Kong -- Shanghai Connect / Hong Kong -- Beijing Disconnect (?): Scaling the Great Wall of Chinese Securities Trading Costs: From Symbols to Numbers (From Modeling to Trading), Numerical Results

-\end{enumerate} \begin{doublespace} \item Price: The Price Convergence and Premium on dual listed securities is analyzed in greater detail.
+\end{doublespace}\begin{enumerate} \begin{doublespace} \item The start of the year, which also falls about three months before the announcement of the program.
+This also captures any pre announcement leakage of information.
+January 10, 2014 \item The announcement date, April 10, 2014 \item The initial expected launch date, October 27, 2014 \item The actual launch date on November 17, 2014 \end{doublespace} \end{enumerate} \begin{doublespace} \item Price: The Price Convergence and Premium on dual listed securities is analyzed in greater detail.
 This gives an indication of whether prices are moving together or away from each other on similar securities and hence helps shed some additional light on what we can expect from trading costs. \item Market Impact or Implicit Trading Costs: We calculate the Market Impact Estimate (MIE) on a sample of close to 500,000 dummy orders across the dual listed securities with the same exact set of parameters.
 We then look at the MIE and other trading cost metrics on close to 100,000 real orders across the dual listed Hong Kong securities.
 The analysis time period for the simulation was from January 10, 2014 to November 14, 2014.
 The analysis time period for the real orders was from January 10, 2014 to November 10, 2014. \item Auxiliary Order Level Metrics: We look at other useful metrics from order level data including average trade size, average notional size, percentage of spread paid, actual spread cost, order duration, number of executions per minute and how the executions are dispersed over the order interval.
-These auxiliary metrics are possible indicators of changes in the trading strategies used over time.\end{doublespace}
+These auxiliary metrics are possible indicators of changes in the trading strategies used over time. \end{doublespace} \end{enumerate} \begin{doublespace}